Matt Holmes

 Four years in.
 Still winging it.

-Matt had built an education business for self-published authors after COVID wiped out his video production company two months before the twins arrived.
-He built it in survival mode.
-He kept building it that way for four years, because survival mode kept working.
-Real revenue.
-Real impact.
-Authors writing in to thank him for the books he had helped them launch.
+Just two months before his twins arrived, Matt had built an education business for self-published authors after COVID wiped out his video production company.
+He built it strong, but it was built in survival mode.
+He kept going that way for four years, because survival mode kept working.

-What he didn’t have was a single sentence he could say out loud about why any of it was working.
+What he didn’t have was a way to articulate why it was working.

 “I just feel like I’m winging it a lot of the time.
-I plan my weeks out in advance, but then it all just falls to crap.
-I don’t really know what I’m doing.”
+I plan my weeks out in advance, but then it all just falls to crap.”

 The problem wasn’t a lack of information.
 Matt had been consuming information for years.
 Podcasts.
 Courses.
 Advice from other entrepreneurs whose situations didn’t match his.